HomunMage/Agents/Elma - English Vocabulary Learning/README.md

 *
 Based on these sentences, what do you think "XXXX" means?

-and next, spilt the words with Morphology, and give me other words that from this word's morphology
+and next, spilt the words with Morphology (explain such root, suf, pref), and give me other words that from this word's roots.

+finally, introduce the collocation of this word and other related words

 ```

 ![](./Elma.png)